Mornington Peninsula Shire (MPS) is currently undertaking two projects which we feel are important to the future character of Shoreham. These are the:

 Furthermore, we believe the study will inevitably also need to deal with the broader effects of climate change as well - such as elevated bushfire risk and extreme weather including flooding rainfall events.

 Drainage within Shoreham is already a significant issue.
 Some drains cannot cope with minor rainfall events right now – so significant work will be needed to avert catastrophic flooding and erosion as climate change takes hold.

 Ultimately, we expect building codes, road verge vegetation and power line management will need to change in order to deal with stronger winds, elevated bush fire risk and so forth.
 The challenge will be incorporating these changes in new building and retrofitting important changes to existing housing without destructive impacts on local village character.

 The next step is completion of the draft reports.
-They will go on 6 week exhibition (web, have your say, drop-in sessions etc) following approval in the May/June time-frame - depending on Council and DELWP approvals.
+Following their 6 week exhibition (web, have your say, drop-in sessions etc) concluding on 7th July, 2019, changes will be made for Council and DELWP approvals.